Elliptic fibrations on a generic Jacobian Kummer surface: Elliptic fibrations on a generic Kummer surface

-\begin{proof} The proof is analogous to that of Lemma 7.3 of \cite{Ko}.
+\begin{lemma} Let $v \in S$.
+Then there exists $g \in N$ such that $g(v) \in \overline{D'}$. \end{lemma} \begin{proof} The proof is analogous to that of Lemma 7.3 of \cite{Ko}.
 Let $w'$ be the projection of the Weyl vector $w$, so $w' = 2H - \sum N_\mu/2$.
 Choose $g \in N$ such that $\langle g(v), w' \rangle$ is mimimum possible.
 For of the chosen generators of $N$ (i.e. a projection, correlation, Cremona transformation or Keum's automorphism), let $r$ be the associated Leech root as above and let $\iota_r$ be the isometry of $S$ induced by this automorphism.
 Let $r'$ be the projection to $S \otimes \Q$ of $r$.

 We have

 where the inequality follows from the choice of $g$.
 Now, if $\iota_r$ corresponds to a projection or correlation, then $\iota_r$ is merely reflection in $r'$.
 Therefore,

 Therefore